nametree

-Haitian baby names
+Haitian names

 Berto Haitian Creole short form of Robert/Bertrand